CharlesTaylor7/acronymia/README.md

 45 seconds for judging.
 10 seconds for showing round winner before advancing to the next round.

-### Scoring
-TODO

-## Todo Tasks
+## TODO
-- [ ] Penalize/disallow extraneous characters
 - [ ] Prompts / Themed rounds

-### Tweaks
-- Able to see your point total during game play
+- [ ] Able to see your point total during game play

 ### Feature requests
 - Configurable Letter Distribution
 - Audio cues when you need to make a decision.
-- Prompts / themes per round.
+- Players can pick colors / icons to represent themselves.

+### Scoring Ideas
 - Audience Vote mechanic for additional scoring
-- Penalties for using multiple words for a single letter of the acronym
 - Double points per the second round of play
-- Players can pick colors / icons to represent themselves.

 ## Implementation Notes